 Hi, I am Dr. Arnab Raha; I received my Ph.D. in Electrical & Computer Engineering from Purdue University, USA, in 2017.
 Currently, I am a Research Scientist in the Microarchitecture Research Lab (MRL), part of Architecture and Design Research (ADR), Intel Labs, Santa Clara, CA, USA.
-At MRL, I conduct research on designing energy-efficient agile microarchitectures for the next generation of ultra-efficient x86 processors and also for various image processing, computer vision, and machine learning accelerators.
+At MRL, my research involves designing energy-efficient agile microarchitectures for the next generation of ultra-efficient x86 processors and system-on-chips and also for various image processing, computer vision, and machine learning accelerators.

 I joined Purdue in Fall 2012, as a Ross Fellow in the Embedded Systems Laboratory working with Prof. Vijay Raghunathan.
 At Purdue, my dissertation work was on "Input-adaptive and Quality Configurable Approximate Computing: A Full System Perspective".
 My research work has led to several awards including the prestigious Bilsland Dissertation Fellowship from the Purdue Graduate School in the final year of my doctoral study.
 During my doctoral studies, I was privileged to be among the very few PhD students ever to receive the Ross Fellowship, the Bilsland Fellowship, and the Outstanding Graduate Student Research Award, the three highest doctoral student awards achievable at Purdue.